Tama, Tokyo

-Tama (多摩市, Tama-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
+Tama (多摩市, Tama-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
 As of 11 March 2021, the city had an estimated population of 148,285 in 73,167 households, and a population density of 7100 pd/sqkm.
 The total area of the city was 21.01 sqkm.

 Geography

 Tama is located in the foothills of the Okutama Mountains of southwestern Tokyo, known as Tama Hills, which spans Tokyo and Kanagawa Prefecture.
 The entire region is historically referred to as Tama; therefore there are many place names scattered throughout the area with references to the name "Tama" which are not within the city limits.
 The Tama River marks the city's northern boundary, and Kanagawa Prefecture is to the south.
 Its southern half forms part of the Tama New Town project, Japan's largest residential development, constructed in the 1970s.